 It makes sense to have the runtime sources in the same place (and with the same license) as the compiler.

-A full OS compatibility matrix is in README.txt
+A full OS and archiecture compatibility matrix is in README.txt

 The runtime can be built with gcc, icc or clang.
 However, note that a runtime built with clang cannot be guaranteed to work with OpenMP code compiled by the other compilers, since clang does not support a 128-bit float type, and cannot therefore generate the code used for reductions of that type (which may occur in user code compiled by the other compilers).

 The University of Houston has kindly contributed their test suite (in the "testsuite" directory).
-Integration and use of this for automatic testing remain to be done, but now the code is here work can begin.
+Integration and use of this for automatic testing is in progress.

 Get it and get involved!